 Too many companies have separate brand and product marketing teams, especially on the master-brand type companies.
 The “Brand” department handles PR, brand advertising, websites, and events.
 The “product” department handles new products, pricing, distribution, and product-oriented or promotion-oriented advertising.
 Brand and Product should NEVER be separated.
 It’s crazy.
 My definition of a brand: “A Brand is a unique idea, perceived in the minds and hearts of the consumer, consistently delivered by the experience, creating a bond, power, and profit, beyond what the product itself could achieve.”
 To have a successful brand, you need to connect with consumers based on a BRAND IDEA and then line up the five connectors (promise, story, innovation, purchase moment, and experience).
 With two separate departments, who is making sure everything is aligned?
 The CMO?
 I would hope not.
 Force your brand and product to work as one.
 In terms of organizational structure, force them to bump into each other, debate and battle it out, and gain alignment, rather than operate in silos.

 To me, the difference between a strategic thinker and a non-strategic thinker is whether you see questions first or answers first.
 Strategic Thinkers see “what if” questions before they see solutions.
 They map out a range of decision trees that intersect and connect by imagining how events will play out.
-They reflect and plan before they act.
+Strategic thinkers reflect and plan before they act.
 They are thinkers and planning who can see connections.
 Non Strategic Thinkers see answers before questions.
-They get to answers quickly and will get frustrated in the delays of thinking.
-They think doing something is better than doing nothing at all.
-They opt for action overthinking.
+Strategic thinkers get to answers quickly and will get frustrated in the delays of thinking.
+They think doing something is better than doing nothing at all, and opt for action overthinking.
 They are impulsive and doers who see tasks.
-They are frustrated by strategic thinkers.
+And, they are frustrated by strategic thinkers.
 However, to be a great marketer, you must be a bit of a chameleon.
 While pure strategy people make great consultants, I wouldn’t want them running my brand.
 They’d keep analyzing things to death, without ever taking action.

 10. New Media